 Just the opposite.

-Back in the summer I posted this article on having a flare-up action plan.
+A few weeks back I posted this article on having a flare-up action plan.

 Hopefully you won’t need this, but it could be wise to set one up – and then forget about it and enjoy yourself.
 When you are having a flare-up you can’t think straight about what you need to be doing.
 So having this in place may significantly reduce your pain – or at least help your recover more quickly.